 The use of a reference case removes costs that might otherwise be associated with the general maintenance and upkeep of the site’s productive capacity, expansion of capacity, or investment that might be needed to comply with current or future regulations.

 If I am successful, what are the arrangements for claiming grant payments?

 Costs are only eligible if they are incurred and paid by you between the project start and end dates as set out in your Grant Funding Agreement.
 All payments will be made quarterly in arrears on a disbursement basis, once you have defrayed the amount according to the profiles contained in your Grant Funding Agreement and have provided the required reports and evidence to support your claim.
-Once audits and reports are complete and approved, the claimed funds will be released.
+Once audits and reports are complete and approved, the claimed funds will be released to the lead applicant.
 You must provide evidence to support each claim made against the grant.
-BEIS will not be responsible for, nor make any commitment in respect of, costs incurred before the signature of the Grant Funding Agreement.
+Before the signature of the Grant Funding Agreement, BEIS will not be responsible for, nor make any commitment in respect of, costs incurred.

 I want to install solar panels on our factory, is this eligible for IETF support?

 No, the costs of purchasing, installing, and maintaining renewable electricity generation equipment, such as solar panels, are not supported by the IETF.
 This is because the fund targets industrial process emissions and energy consumption, and other support is available for renewables.
 If you are using a renewable electricity source, for example to enable a switch away from a more carbon intensive fuel under the deep decarbonisation strand of the competition, then the benefits of using renewable electricity rather than grid electricity will be recognised.

 Solar thermal technologies which provide direct heat to industrial processes, replacing an existing heat source would, however, be eligible.

 Are building efficiency upgrades such as insulation, roofing, space heating or lighting eligible for IETF funding?